-- 1. to provide learners with a broad introduction to the liberal arts with a selection of courses from the natural sciences, the humanities, the social sciences, the arts, religion, and philosophy; - 2. to enable learners to understand and relate intellectually and emotionally to the world around them; - 3. to prepare learners to select appropriate courses for further self-improvement and growth; - 4. to introduce learners who are unsure of a major to a broad array of disciplines; - 5. to allow learners to supplement this initial broad background in the liberal arts with a brief exploration of a concentration of further and limited intellectual interest; - 6. to provide learners with the basic, foundational, intellectual tools needed to complete a bachelor's degree sometime in the future.
+- 1. Provide learners with a broad introduction to the liberal arts with a selection of courses from the natural sciences, the humanities, the social sciences, the arts, religion, and philosophy; - 2.
+Enable learners to understand and relate intellectually and emotionally to the world around them; - Prepare learners to select appropriate courses for further self-improvement and growth; - 4.
+Introduce learners who are unsure of a major to a broad array of disciplines; - 5.
+Allow learners to supplement this initial broad background in the liberal arts with a brief exploration of a concentration of further and limited intellectual interest; - Provide learners with the basic, foundational, intellectual tools needed to complete a bachelor's degree sometime in the future.